 Figure 3: Tainted Pointer Usage in Calling Unchecked Fun

-Tions as well as accessing data stored in classes.
+Tions, as well as accessing data stored in classes.
 Previously, Checked C assumed all function calls are called by name to a global map.
 In CHECKEDCBOX, we formalize function pointers and maintain the CHECKEDCBOX type soundness.

-Figure 1 defines a string sorting algorithm depending on the input function pointer cmp that provides the generic order for strings, and compare_1 is an example cmp function that adds the ASCII numbers of characters in the two strings and compare the results.
+Figure 1 defines a string sorting algorithm depending on the input function pointer cmp that provides the generic order for strings and compare_1 is an example cmp function that adds the ASCII numbers of characters in the two strings and compare the results.
 In addition, function pointers enable the callback mechanism, i.e., a server sends a function pointer to a client in an unchecked region, and allows the

 client to access some server resources by calling back the pointer.
-This is a common usage between a web-browser and untrusted third party libraries.
-The function call in Figure 3 line 34 is one such usage.
+This is a common usage between a web-browser and untrusted third-party libraries.
+The function call in Figure 3, line 34 is one such usage.

-We also utilize CHECKEDCBOX subtyping relation to permit function pointer static auto-casting.
+We also utilized CHECKEDCBOX subtyping relation to permit function pointer static auto-casting.
 Function pointer type information might contain array pointer bound information, for which it is inconvenient to coincide the defined types for a function implementation and the function pointer type.
 For example, the cmp argument in stringsort (Figure 1) has type ptr<(int)(nt_array_ptr<char>, nt_array_ptr<char>)>, meaning that the function takes two NT-array pointers with arbitrary size and outputs an integer.
 The function compare_1’s pointer has type ptr<(int)(nt_array_ptr<char> : count (0), nt_array_ptr<char> : count (0))> To use compare_1 in stringsort, the type is auto-cast to the cmp’s type.
 In general, if function pointer x has type (tl t), and y has (tlj tj), in order to use x as y, tlj should be a subtype of tl and t subtypes to tj.

 Not Exposing Checked Pointer Addresses.
 The non-

 crashing guarantee in CHECKEDCBOX bans the checked pointer manipulation in unchecked code regions.
 Thus, there is no reason to permit checked pointer variable assign- ments in unchecked regions; especially, this might expose a checked pointer address to untrusted parties.
-For example, the call to function g at Figure 3 line 41 lives in an unchecked region, and g might use some mechanisms, such as derandomizing ASLR [23], to achieve the checked pointer address.
+For example, the call to function g in Figure 3, line 41 lives in an unchecked region, and g might use some mechanisms, such as derandomizing ASLR [23], to achieve the checked pointer address.
 Thus, it enables a third party to access any checked heap and function data by simple pointer arithmetic.

-To prevent the checked pointer address leak, we prevent any unchecked regions acknowledge checked pointer vari- ables.
-In addition, to facilitate checked function callbacks, the CHECKEDCBOX compiler compiles every checked func- tion with an additional tainted shell function.
+We prevent any unchecked regions from acknowledging checked pointer variables in order to avoid the checked pointer address leak.
+In addition, to facilitate checked function callbacks, the CHECKEDCBOX compiler compiles every checked function with an additional tainted shell function.
 Users are required to serve unchecked regions with the tainted shell pointer instead of the original checked function pointer.
 For example, tainted_compare_1 and tainted_stringsort in Figure 2 are the tainted shells of the checked functions compare_1 and stringsort, respectively.
-In the tainted shells, the arguments are tainted versions of the correspond- ing arguments in the checked functions.
-Inside the shell body, we create checked pointer copies of the tainted argu- ments, and call the checked functions.
-In addition, once the checked function returns, if the output is a checked pointer, we copy its the data to a new tainted pointer and return it.
-Figure 3 line 42 is an example of serving the function call living in an unchecked region with a tainted shell pointer argument tainted_compare_1.
-Even if g derndomizes its address (line 14), the shell address is in the sandbox and has no harm, and calling the shell never exposes any checked pointer information outside of the shell.
+In the tainted shells, the arguments are tainted versions of the corresponding arguments in the checked functions.
+Inside the shell body, we create checked pointer copies of the tainted argu- ments and call the checked functions.
+In addition, once the checked function returns, if the output is a checked pointer, we copy its data to a new tainted pointer and return it.
+Figure 3, line 42 is an example of serving the function call living in an unchecked region with a tainted shell pointer argument tainted_compare_1.
+Even if g derandomizes its address (line 14), the shell address is in the sandbox and has no harm, and calling the shell never exposes any checked pointer information outside of the shell.